Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 # Project Overview

 ## Introduction
 This project aims to analyse a credit facility dataset containing records of customers' demographics, outstanding amounts, repayment history/status, and other relevant variables.
-The goal is to extract meaningful insights from the data through exploratory analysis and predictive modelling based on a mock up credit facility dataset.
+The goal is to extract meaningful insights from the data through exploratory data analysis and predictive modelling based on a mock-up credit facility dataset.

 ## Dataset Description